 "So I think if (Dort) can hold on to this role for a couple of seasons and then build on his skills set throughout the years - get a more consistent three-point shot, then he'll have a spot in the league for a very long time."

-The unexpected halt to the NBA season put a pause on Dort's chances of converting his two-way deal into a full-time NBA contract.
+The unexpected halt to the NBA season put a pause on Dort's progress on the floor, but it didn't hurt his chances of converting his two-way deal into a full-time NBA contract.

 The views here do not represent those of the NBA or its clubs.